fxdave/cuple/README.md

 REST-compatible RPC for typescript services

 It's designed with compatibility in mind with other microservices but also keeping the advantages of tightly coupled microservers.
 For example, a Java microservice can also send requests as usual.
 It's REST first, so it typechecks HTTP headers, URL parameters, query strings, as well, not just the bodies.
-Unlike trpc, it also tracks error responses, and even let's you return custom validation errors.
-It tries to be out of the way as much as possbile, and let's you do everything that is possbile with `express`.
+Unlike trpc, it also tracks error responses, and even lets you return custom validation errors.
+It tries to be out of the way as much as possbile, and lets you do everything that is possbile with `express`.

 ## Status